Education Policy: International School - What’s It Going to Cost?

 Education Policy Observations and Advice:

-The Ins and Outs and What Have Yous of International School Costs
+The Ins and Outs of Understanding International School Costs

 Part Four in a Series by Timothy Dwyer, President, Bennett International

 Why is it so difficult to understand and compare schooling costs?

 “What’s the cost of international school in Frankfurt?”
 I get a question like that very often.
 And I usually get a perplexed reaction when I answer, honestly and accurately, “it depends.”

 Why is it so difficult to provide a simple answer to that question when most schools list their tuition costs on their websites?